PySimpleGUI/PySimpleGUI/docs/tutorial.md

 ![super simple 2](https://user-images.githubusercontent.com/13696193/43934091-8100e29a-9c1b-11e8-8d0a-9bd2d13e6d8e.jpg)

 If you only need to collect a few values and they're all basically strings, then you would copy this recipe and modify it to suit your needs.

+### Python 2.7 Differences

+The only noticeable difference between PySimpleGUI code running under Python 2.7 and one running on Python 3 is the import statement.

+Python 3.x:

+    import PySimpleGUI as sg

+Python 2.7:

+    import PySimpleGUI27 as sg

 ## The 5-line GUI